Russell Simmons’ Sexual Assault Accuser Sil Lai Abrams Talks HBO Max Documentary On ‘The Breakfast Club’

 Happy birthday @naomi (pictured here with our dear friend @andreharrell ) ..
 I have Loved you your whole adult life, i watched you grow into this amazing force ..you have done so much good on this planet.
 I’m proud to have witnessed this transformation/journey… of resilience and faith You continue to inspire so many of us ????…Keep going ????????… we have been friends “forever” and until forever ❤️ always love

 After Abrams shared her truth, Yee apologized on behalf of herself and her co-hosts.
 As the interview continued, the women addressed several controversial moments that occurred leading up to the documentary.
-One of the main topics was Oprah Winfrey’s decision to no longer be apart of the film earlier this year.
+One of the main topics was Oprah Winfrey’s decision to no longer be a part of the film earlier this year.
 According to The Hollywood Reporter, Winfrey backed out of her executive producer role in January after citing creative differences with the doc’s team.
-However, Winfrey did state that she stands with the survivors and believes their stories.
+However, she did state that she stands with the survivors and believes their stories.

-Abrams, Drew Dixon and Sheri Hines are the three women who recounted their instances with Simmons in On The Record.
-Both Abrams and Dixon claimed Simmons raped them back in the 1990s.
-Since the accusations occurred, Simmons has vehemently denied the assaults.
-The Def Jam founder said in his The Breakfast Club interview made him look like a “monster,” which he said isn’t his personality.
-Simmons also claimed he dated several Black actresses who don’t have the same experiences as his accusers.
+Abrams, Drew Dixon, and Sheri Hines are the three women who recounted their instances with Simmons in On The Record.
+Both Abrams and Dixon claimed Simmons raped them in the 1990s, though he has vehemently denied the allegations.
+The Def Jam co-founder said on The Breakfast Club that his accusers made him look like a “monster,” which he said isn’t his personality.
+He also claimed he dated several black actresses who didn’t have the same experiences.
 In 2018, Simmons moved to Bali, Indonesia, which has no extradition agreement with the United States.